juju/firestealer/README.rst

     samples = retrieve_metrics(url, metrics, noverify=True)
     add_metrics(samples)

-Similarly, to write relevant samples to IndluxDB, the following snippet can be used::
+Similarly, to write relevant samples to InfluxDB, the following snippet can be used::

     from firestealer import (